 Boston Pops July 4th Concert and Fireworks

-The legendary Boston Pops Concert and July 4th Fireworks takes place on July 4th (to be confirmed).
+The legendary Boston Pops Concert and July 4th Fireworks Show takes place on July 4th between 7pm and 11pm at the Hatch Shell on the Esplanade and the Charles River

-Find out more about the concert and fireworks
+Find out more about the Boston Pops concert and the spectacular half-hour fireworks show

 July 4: USS Constitution Turn-Around Cruise 2023